 To transition between these states, there are three different \emph{actors} involved: Authors, reviewers, and non-human actors (bots):

-\begin{description} \item[Authors:] Authors create a \pr{} in first place.
+\begin{description} \item[Authors:] Authors create a \pr{} in the first place.
 They send the \pr{} for review and keep working on the \pr{} by reacting to the review comments by pushing new changes (in the form of commits or iterations).
-Once all the reviewers are satisfied, they take the final decision to merge or not merge a change.
+Once all the reviewers are satisfied, they make the final decision to merge or not merge a change.
 They have a significant influence on the pace of the \pr{}.
 If they react to the review comments quickly and resolve them, \pr{} will have a better chance of making progress quickly.
 In Figure~\ref{PrStateDiagram}, they can trigger the transitions labeled with the \emph{update} event.

 \item[\textbf{Reviewers}] Reviewers are added by the authors or any other automation tools (based on certain conditions) to \pr{}s.
 Reviewers have a responsibility to perform a thorough code review and provide their feedback.
 The agenda of the reviewers is to ensure the quality of the source code stays high and adheres to the standards imposed by their respective teams or organizations.
-Reviewers can be individuals in the same team or people with more experience and expertise with the area of source code that is being changed or groups which are a collection of individual reviewers.
-When a \pr{} is submitted for a review, reviewers can either approve or reject or make suggestions which need to be acted upon by the author of the change and resolve the comments made by the reviewers.
+Reviewers can be individuals in the same team or people with more experience and expertise in the area of source code that is being changed or groups that are a collection of individual reviewers.
+When a \pr{} is submitted for a review, reviewers can either approve or reject or make suggestions that need to be acted upon by the author of the change and resolve the comments made by the reviewers.
 By virtue of their role, reviewers can significantly impact the outcome of the review and the velocity of the \pr{}.
 In Figure~\ref{PrStateDiagram}, they can trigger the \emph{review} transitions.

 \item[\textbf{Non-human actors}] With the increased use of bots and automation tools, non-human actors can also play a role in determining the velocity with which change progression happens.
 Tools that enforce security and compliance policies or styling guidelines, or that ensure dependencies are not broken are some of the examples.
 Such bots can place comments like a reviewer would, and thus trigger \emph{review} transitions in Figure~\ref{PrStateDiagram}.
 The non-human actors, which sometimes act as code reviewers, do not contribute to the time taken to review \pr{}s.
 However, they impact the \pr{} status determination algorithm (explained in Section \ref{ActivityDetection}) by influencing the \pr{} state changes. \end{description}